Updated - Originally published February 5, 2025

 Sales Tax = Transaction total x (Sales tax rate / 100)

-The bulk of your time will be spent researching sales tax rates by state to determine the amount to charge on taxable sales..
+That’s easy enough so the bulk of your time will be spent researching sales tax rates by state to determine the amount to charge on taxable sales.
 States may also pass updated legislation affecting sales tax rates, so staying vigilant about rate changes is important.
-This is just one reason why having sales tax professionals, and tax calculation technology, on your side can alleviate some pressure around sales tax compliance.
+(This is just one reason why having sales tax professionals, and tax calculation technology, on your side can alleviate some pressure around sales tax compliance.)

 As you assess your taxability, you’ll become more familiar with what to look for to stay compliant.
 Let’s look at two examples of how businesses successfully calculate their sales tax.

-Then add the sales tax to the sale price of the saunas.
+Add sales tax to sale price of the saunas:

 Installation should be billed separately or as a separate line item.

-However, if the crew was sent to Orlando, Florida, the sales tax rate drops to 6.5%.
+Yet another example of how frustrating sales tax can be: if your crew was later sent to Orlando, Florida, you’d need to change your math because the sales tax rate drops to 6.5%.
 So don’t assume you know the sales tax rate even if you’ve worked in the state or area.

-For our example, let’s look at sales in the Houston area.
-The sales tax rate in Houston is 8.25%.
-If our SaaS company had $750,000 worth of sales in the preceding 12 months, they’ve met the economic nexus and need to be prepared to collect and remit sales tax.
-If they did $60,000 in sales last month, they would be responsible for charging sales tax on 80% of that total.
+So, for example, in Houston (where the tax rate is 8.25%), if our SaaS company had $750,000 in sales over the past 12 months, they have met economic nexus and must collect and remit sales tax.
+If they made $60,000 in sales last month, sales tax applies to 80% of that total:

 To determine their sales tax responsibility for the month:

-The same equation applies if you want to see the sales tax on individual transactions.
-If your SaaS retails for $100, only $80 would be taxable.
+The same equation applies for individual transactions.
+If the SaaS product retails for $100, only $80 would be taxable:

-Sales tax is not a “set it and forget” type of tax.
-We know it’s challenging to keep up with all of the changes and regulations surrounding sales tax, but getting complacent, instead of staying compliant, with your sales tax process could cost you, especially if you get audited.
+As these examples likely make obvious, sales tax is not a “set it and forget” type of tax.
+I know it’s challenging to keep up with all of the changes and regulations surrounding sales tax, but getting complacent can cost you big, especially if you get audited.
 Here are some of the biggest risk areas when it comes to accurately collecting and remitting sales tax:

 Miscalculating sales tax can also come from improperly applying discounts, coupons, or shipping charges.
 Sometimes, it’s just a series of rounding errors that can throw off your sales tax calculations.